ColleagueRiley/X11-Drag-n-Drop/README.md

 4) Get XDnD drop data via `ClientMessage` and end the interaction

 # Step 1 (Define X11 Atoms)
 To handle XDnD events, XDnD atoms must be initialized via [`XInternAtom`](https://www.x.org/releases/X11R7.5/doc/man/man3/XInternAtom.3.html).
-Atoms are used for sending or requesting specific data or actions.
+Atoms are used when sending or requesting specific data or actions.

 `XdndTypeList` is used when the target window wants to know the data types the source window supports.
 `XdndSelection` is used to examine the data during a drag and to retrieve the data after a drop.